Whitney Young: Executive Director of National Urban League

 Young also pushed for federal aid to cities, proposing a domestic "Marshall Plan".
-This plan, which called for $145 billion in spending over 10 years, was partially incorporated into President Lyndon B. Johnson's War on Poverty.
+This plan, which called for $145 billion in spending over 10 years, was partially incorporated into President Lyndon B. Johnson's war on poverty.
 Young described his proposals for integration, social programs, and affirmative action in his two books, To Be Equal (1964) and Beyond Racism (1969).

-As executive director of the League, Young pushed major corporations to hire more blacks.
-In doing so, he fostered close relationships with CEOs such as Henry Ford II, leading some blacks to charge that Young had sold out to the white establishment.
+As executive director of the League, Young pushed major corporations to hire more Black people.
+In doing so, he fostered close relationships with CEOs such as Henry Ford II, leading some Black people to charge that Young had sold out to the white establishment.
 Young denied these charges and stressed the importance of working within the system to effect change.
 Still, Young was not afraid to take a bold stand in favor of civil rights.
 For instance, in 1963, Young was one of the organizers of the March on Washington despite the opposition of many white business leaders.

 Despite his reluctance to enter politics himself, Young was an important advisor to Presidents Kennedy, Johnson, and Nixon.
 In 1968, representatives of President-elect Richard Nixon tried to interest Young in a Cabinet post, but Young refused, believing that he could accomplish more through the Urban League.

 Young had a particularly close relationship with President Johnson, and in 1969, Johnson honored Young with the highest civilian award, the Presidential Medal of Freedom.
 Young, in turn, was impressed by Johnson's commitment to civil rights.

 Despite their close personal relationship, Young was frustrated by Johnson's attempts to use him to balance Martin Luther King's opposition to the increasingly unpopular Vietnam War.
 Young publicly supported Johnson's war policy, but came to oppose the war after the end of Johnson's presidency.

 In 1968, as part of an FBI organized COINTELPRO operation against the Black liberation movement, Herman B. Ferguson and Arthur Harris were convicted of conspiring to murder Young.
 The police infiltrators who concocted this frame-up portrayed it as a "Black revolutionary plot."
 The trial took place in the New York State Supreme Court, with Justice Paul Balsam presiding.